karishmavakil/LsystemTrees/README.md

 The L-system is used as the basis for creating branching patterns.
 The user inputs an L-system in a text file in JSON format along with some geometric parameters and texture images for leaves and wood, which is transoformed into a 3D model.
 The 3D model can be viewed from all directions and zoomed in/out using arrow keys.

-Different Types of L-systems for eg. Bracketed, Parametric, Stochastic and Context-sensitive L-systems have their own relevance with plant modelling.
+Different Types of L-systems for eg. Bracketed, Parametric, Conditional, Stochastic and Context-sensitive L-systems have their own relevance with plant modelling.
 The application supports L-systems with any mix of these features.
 An input file with ~40 lines is transformed to a 3D model with ~2 million vertices, thus showcasing the paradigm of data amplification - creating large entities with small input.

 ## Example Input